danielgottt/CyberBodega/README.md

-# THIS SITE IS NOW HOSTED AT https://danielgottt.github.io/
+# THIS SITE IS SLOWLY BEING MIGRATED https://danielgottt.github.io/

 ### I like to share resources and information I learn through this github page!
 Enjoy!!